bhaveshdangi/weather-api/README.md

 ## API Documentation

-Once application is up and started, swagger api documentation is available at
+Once application is up and running, api documentation is available at

 ```
 http://localhost:9090/api/swagger-ui.html